4

 Meetings of the Olmstead Advisory Committee are subject to the Open Meetings Act.

-The next Olmstead Advisory Committee meeting is on Tuesday, October 29, 2024 at the Assistive Technology Partnership offices, 500 S 84th St. Lincoln, NE 68510, from 12:30 pm - 3:30 pm, Central Time.
+The next Olmstead Advisory Committee meeting is in January 2024.
+More information is coming.
 This meeting is in-person with a virtual attendance option, noted below, for those unable to attend in person.
 Any voting member who joins a meeting virtually, unless requesting to do so as an ADA accommodation, will not be able to vote on any matters offered during the meeting.
 Members attending virtually will be considered public members.
 The Advisory Committee needs 11 people to meet quorum.

 Member List